walles/riff/README.md

 - Let the Refiner highlight whitespace errors among the added lines in reverse red.
 - Highlight whitespace in added parts only
+- Add highlighting of non-leading tabs to the whitespace analysis